KimMoe/IS-213-Gruppe1/README.md

      * [fabiorino](https://github.com/fabiorino/) for having an example on how to implement neural networks in pong, with java - [Example](https://github.com/fabiorino/NeuralNetwork-plays-Pong). 😚
      * [Neuroh again](https://github.com/neuroph) for having sample projects to help us with the program - [Samples](https://github.com/neuroph/neuroph/tree/master/neuroph-2.9/Samples/src/main/java/org/neuroph/samples). 🌐

-* Lisence creators, for letting everyone use thier liceses free of charge. 📃
+* License creators, for letting everyone use thier licenses free of charge. 📃